alexismcgowan/alexismcgowan/README.md

 ### Infographics

-This is an infographic of the distribution of first year students among colleges at Lehigh University
+This is an infographic of the distribution of first year students among colleges at Lehigh University.

 ![Inforgraphic of Colleges](https://github.com/alexismcgowan/alexismcgowan.github.io/blob/master/41.0%2529.2%2529.2%25.png?raw=true)

-This is an infographic of the most popular sushi places in Manhattan
+This is an infographic of the most popular sushi places in Manhattan according to Business Insider.

 ![Top Sushi Spots in Manhattan Inforgraphic](alexismcgowan.github.io/Top 5 Sushi Spots.png)